alaarihan/psg/README.md

 `npm install . -g`

-# How to use
+# How to use it
 To create a new app

 `psg app APP_NAME`

-After you answer to the prompt questions do the following
+After you answer the prompt questions do the following

 `cd APP_NAME`